 Not sure what your child should be working on this summer?
-Find out your child’s strengths and weaknesses by chatting with their Tutor Doctor tutor.
-Our tutors are happy to give you some ideas about how you can work with your child during the summer months – that is what we are here for!
+Find out your child’s strengths and weaknesses by chatting with the tutor they work with.
+The tutors we work with are happy to give you some ideas about how you can work with your child during the summer months – that is what we are here for!

 Make this summer a summer of reading for your entire family!